 (iv) A Certificate of Incumbency executed by the Secretary or Assistant Secretary of the Seller setting forth the authorized signatories of the Seller and their respective signatures and titles.

-(v) Executed copies of all documents required to be delivered or caused to be delivered by Seller under the terms of the Turbine Sale Agreement (see Section 19 below).

 (b) The Seller will either leave on board the Vessels, or deliver to the Buyer at the closing, all technical and operating manuals relating to the Vessels and their systems as well as any classification certificates, licenses, construction drawings, plans, specifications, other technical data, original logbooks, repair records, inspection records, and certificates in the Seller's possession.